 It didn’t take long for Naoroi to come around, and today, she’s a fierce advocate for girls’ education.
 She understands firsthand how in the face of seemingly insurmountable odds, an education can positively transform girls’ lives, and by extension, their families and communities, in ways that early marriage never will.
 “Today, I advocate for girls’ education in the community after learning from this experience and seeing how school has positively transformed my daughter’s life.
 Indeed, her future is bright!”

 In our community, a change of heart in a parent like Naoroi makes a world of difference for their daughter.
-Miriam was once on a path to undergo FGM and early marriage.
-Now, with our support and the encouragement of her mother, she is finishing her last year of high school instead!
-Miriam is setting her sights on attending university next year and pursuing a career in accounting, and Kakenya’s Dream will continue to support her all the way through the Network for Excellence.
+Miriam was once on a path to drop out of school, undergo FGM, and get married in childhood.
+Now, with our support and the encouragement of her mother, she has completed her education!*

 There are many more girls like Miriam waiting to attend our school.
 Support from donors around the world has transformed her life, and it can change the lives of many others like her.
 Help Kakenya’s Dream continue working with families, changing mindsets, and transforming lives.